Jack Collom

 |

-Word By Word Journeys is honored to have Jack Collom’s participation as a poetry experimentalist and mentor.
-Jack leads the morning session of each Poetry Expansion Lab held in Boulder and is an occasional participant at weekday circles.
-His exercises are taken from Poetry Everywhere and his many years of experience in inspiring the writing of poetry by people of all ages.
-He has recently lead workshops at Tell Your Story at CU, Casey Middle School, University Hill Elementary, Horizons K-8, and Boulder High School.
-Emily, Kathryn and Virginia continue to seek his guidance and training as they develop their teaching and writing skills.
-They are grateful to have Jack Collom’s inspiration, mentoring and support.
+Word By Word Journeys is forever grateful to have had Jack Collom’s participation as a poetry experimentalist and mentor.
+Jack led the morning session of each Poetry Expansion Lab held in Boulder and was an occasional participant at weekday circles.
+His exercises were taken from Poetry Everywhere and his many years of experience in inspiring the writing of poetry by people of all ages.
+In addition to working with us he has led workshops at Tell Your Story at CU, Casey Middle School, University Hill Elementary, Horizons K-8, and Boulder High School.
+Emily, Kathryn and Virginia were privileged to have his guidance and training as they developed their teaching and writing skills.
+They are grateful to have experienced Jack's infectious enthusiasm, clever inspiration, and delighted support.
 Without Jack there would be no Poetry Expansion Labs! |

 BIO